 Affinitac, formerly known as LY900003 or ISIS 3521, is our most advanced product in development.
 In August 2001, we licensed Affinitac to Eli Lilly and Company as part of a broad strategic collaboration.
 Affinitac is undergoing Phase III clinical trials in combination with traditional cancer chemotherapy drugs to treat non-small cell lung cancer, the most common form of lung cancer.
 In January 2002, we completed enrollment of a 600 patient Phase III trial that we initiated in late 2000.
 We initiated this trial based on promising results in a Phase II trial in patients with non-small cell lung cancer.
 Results from the Phase II study showed a median survival time of 15.9 months in patients using our drug in combination with standard chemotherapy.
 The typical median survival time of similar cancer patients receiving standard chemotherapy alone is approximately seven or eight months.
 In April 2002, Lilly launched a global Phase III trial of Affinitac in patients with non-small cell lung cancer.
-If the data from our Phase III trial are sufficiently positive to support a single study New Drug Application, or NDA, we and Lilly plan to file the NDA in 2003.
-If two Phase III studies are required, we and Lilly plan to file the NDA in 2004.
+If the data from our Phase III trial are sufficiently positive to support a single study New Drug Application, or NDA, we and Lilly plan to file the NDA in 2004.
 In November 2000, the FDA granted Affinitac fast track review status.
 In November 2001, we initiated a Phase III clinical trial for another product, ISIS 2302, in an inflammatory bowel disease known as Crohn's disease.
 We have six additional products undergoing Phase II clinical trials.